magiceric/Scripts/README.md

 `30000` - offset in 30000 bytes

-`1` - file will be update every 1 second
+`1` - file will update every 1 second

 #####Result
 You viewing file updates in realtime.
 Like you use `tail -f` command